cratekube/cratekube.github.io/offerings.md

 ## Platform Operation

 Leverage the power of containers while maintaining control of your deployment.
-CrateKube's platform can be deployed and configured to fit your operating needs guaranteeing a powerful and premium experience.
+CrateKube's platform can be deployed and configured to fit your operating needs.

 ## Components